Please prepare your manuscript before submitting it to JPT. Use the following guidelines below:

 Author details and authorship

-The criteria of authorship as follows; Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; Drafting the work or revising it critically for important intellectual content; Final approval of the version to be published; Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately ,investigated and resolved.
+The criteria of authorship as follows; Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; drafting the work or revising it critically for important intellectual content; final approval of the version to be published; Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriate, investigated and resolved.

-Authors must supply a structured abstract in their submission, which includes purpose, design/methods/approach, findings/results and conclusion.
-A maximum of 250 words in total excluding keywords.
+Authors must supply a structured abstract in their submission, including purpose, design/methods/approach, findings/results, and conclusion.
+A maximum of 250 words in total, excluding keywords.
 It has to be available in English and Indonesian languages.
 Please avoid the use of abbreviations and do not cite references in the abstract.

 Authors should provide appropriate and short keywords that encapsulate the principal topics of the paper.
-The maximum number of keywords are 5 (five) words and arranged alphabetically.
+The maximum number of keywords is 5 (five) words and arranged alphabetically.

-The body of manuscript should be organized (at least) into the IMRaD structure as follows;
+The body of the manuscript should be organized (at least) into the IMRaD structure as follows;

 It provides sufficient details to allow the work to be reproduced by an independent researcher.
-Methods must be shown clearly and detail.
+Methods must be shown clearly and in detail.
 If quoting directly from a previously published method, use quotation marks, and also cite the source.
 Any modifications to existing methods should also be described.
-Indicate the participants observed, including demographic data, number of respondents, the rationale of respondents selection, etc. Describe the design of the experiment, such as the experiment procedures, surveys, interviews, observation characteristics, etc. Write the complete research procedure.
-Be sure that explanations made in the article will allow other researchers reproduce the work or make future work out of it.
+Indicate the participants observed, including demographic data, number of respondents, the rationale of respondents selection, etc. Describe the experiment's design, such as the experiment procedures, surveys, interviews, observation characteristics, etc. Write the complete research procedure.
+Be sure that the article's explanations will allow other researchers to reproduce the work or do future work out of it.

-Author must write results in logical sequence.
+The author must write results in a logical sequence.
 Results with important findings should be present first.
 Results and discussion are written separately and presented sequentially, from the main to supporting data.
 Each showed result must be mentioned in the methodology.
 When presenting results in a table or figure, do not repeat all those contents in the text.
 Present only the summary of the text.
 Describe only new and important aspects of the study.
-Do not repeat all information from results section or any section above.
-Present limitation of the study.
+Do not repeat all information from the results section or any section above—present limitation of the study.
 Write the issues that are new or unsolved for future research.
 This section consists of the information on what/how the presented data were produced, and no raw data should be present in the article.